h8liu-archives/d8/notes.md

 - better handling on message unpack error (especially when id is ...)
 - mark offline zone servers (save last unreachable time)
 - save in sqlite3 and other output devices

+# notes

+only recursive task cares about the cache, other ones will just call recursive